 An anti-tangle sleeve is a cheap and simple insurance for a tangle-free cast and a perfect presentation!

-I prefer Fox Anti-Tangle Sleeves because you get 25 of them for a very decent price.
+I prefer Korda’s Anti-Tangle Sleeves because you get 25 of them for a very decent price.
 This quantity will last you for a very long time!
+Take a closer look at Korda’s anti-tangle sleeves on Amazon here.

 If you are making your own rigs, you will need to buy some braided hooklink material.
 This is needed for making both conventional hair rigs and pop-up rigs for your helicopter set-up.